d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

-on the ways our data might change in the future, principled algorithms can detect shift and possibly even adapt, achieving higher accuracy than if we naively continued to rely on our original classifer.
+on the ways our data might change in the future, principled algorithms can detect shift and possibly even adapt, achieving higher accuracy than if we naively continued to rely on our original classifier.